jgarciagalvez/al-papone-2D/docs/L2_SystemDesign/modules/M_GameManager.md

 **OnEnter Logic:**
 1. Handles teardown of the previous system (`MenuSystem` from either `MainMenu` or `ViewLeaderboard`).
-2. Instantiates the `StorySystem`, providing it with the designated `Active Services`, the `LevelLoadData` payload, and a reference to `GameSession.sessionProgress`.
+2. Instantiates the `StorySystem`, providing it with the designated `Active Services` and a reference to `GameSession.sessionProgress`.
+The `StorySystem` reads the `currentLevelId` from this object to determine which level to load.
 3. Sets `StorySystem` as the active system.

 **OnUpdate Logic:**